kompetenzbolzen/AsciiMap/Readme.md

 # AsciiMap

-Converts 24bit Windows BitMap files to ASCII
+CMDline tool to Convert 24bit Windows BitMap files to ASCII with optional ANSI-colors

+### Options

-provide -c to use ANSI 256 color-mode
+* -c to use ANSI 256 color-mode

-provide -x <n> to average n x 2n pixels to one char
+* -x <n> to average n x 2n pixels to one char

+* -i use STDIN as file input

+To use with other image types, use imagemagick: `magick convert <image> bmp:- | asciimap -i`

 License: MIT